pallets/flask/docs/patterns/sqlite3.rst

 -------------

 Now in each request handling function you can access `g.db` to get the current open database connection.
-To simplify working with SQLite a helper function can be useful::
+To simplify working with SQLite, a helper function can be useful::

     def query_db(query, args=(), one=False):